Todd Muller quits as National Party leader for health reasons

 National leader Todd Muller has quit for health reasons, plunging the National Party into turmoil just 67 days before the general election.

-National Party MPs are meeting by teleconference now to decide what should happen now, and are understood to be shocked by the announcement.
+National MPs are meeting by teleconference this morning to decide what should happen now, and are understood to be shocked by the announcement.

 Prime Minister Jacinda Ardern said in a statement that she just heard about Muller's resignation: "No matter what side of Parliament you're sitting, politics is a difficult place.
 I have passed on my best wishes to Mr Muller and his family," she said.